Bhutan Trekking Routes – Find The Right Hike In Bhutan

-Although there are some other lesser known treks in Bhutan, the three mentioned above are by far and away the most popular and spectacular.
+Although there are some other lesser-known treks in Bhutan, the three mentioned above are by far and away the most popular and most spectacular Bhutan trekking routes.

 Trekking Map

-The three main treks are all in the western area of Bhutan where the majority of tall mountains lie.
+The three main and best treks are all located in the western part of Bhutan where the majority of its tall mountains lie.

 Snowman Trek